 Our mental capacity assessments are of a high quality and we pride ourselves in attention to detail and ensuring a thorough assessment is undertaken every time.
-This places us in a good position to be instructed by legal professionals to undertake mental capacity assessments and all assessments are completed by Gary Crisp, an Independent Social Worker and experienced professional in assessing mental capacity.
+This places us in a good position to be instructed by legal professionals to undertake mental capacity assessments.
+All assessments are completed by Gary Crisp, an Independent Social Worker and experienced professional in assessing mental capacity.
 I don’t sub-contract any assessments, that way I can be sure of maintaining high standards in all my work.
 I can be instructed to complete assessments for a range of decisions including (but not limited to):

 - Capacity to manage finances

 - Capacity to create a Lasting Power of Attorney

 - Capacity to make a will (testamentary capacity)

 - Capacity to conduct Court proceedings (capacity to litigate)

 Why Choose Gary Crisp Consultants?